 • Location: Santa Barbara, CA

-Reports to: Executive Director
+Reports To: Executive Director

-Job Summary:
+Job Summary

-The Santa Barbara Police Activities League is seeking a dedicated and enthusiastic Activity Coordinator to oversee and manage programs and activities primarily focused on the Teen Center and recreational activities.
+The Santa Barbara Police Activities League (SBPAL) is seeking a dedicated and enthusiastic Program Coordinator to oversee and support youth programs primarily focused on the Teen Center and recreational activities.
+This role is essential in fostering a positive and engaging environment for youth participants, promoting community involvement, and ensuring the smooth daily operation of SBPAL programming.

-2. Teen Center Operations:
+Teen Center Operations

 • Provide mentorship and support to help youth develop skills, confidence, and positive behaviors.